 When to stay in spreadsheets, when to use an extraction layer, and when to buy revenue-ops software

-Spreadsheets are still enough for some publishers.
-If the partner mix is small, the statements are predictable, the team can tolerate manual cleanup, and disputes are infrequent, a well-designed ledger plus a disciplined month-end checklist can be completely adequate.
-The failure point is not the spreadsheet itself.
-It is the amount of document normalization the spreadsheet is being asked to absorb.
+Spreadsheets are still enough when the partner mix is small, statements are predictable, manual cleanup is tolerable, and disputes are infrequent.
+The failure point is not the spreadsheet itself; it is the amount of document normalization the spreadsheet has to absorb.

-The clean decision rule is this: if your biggest pain is analysis and cross-platform visibility, buy a fuller platform.
-If your biggest pain is getting partner statements into a stable ledger, add an extraction layer.
-If neither problem is large enough yet, keep the spreadsheet, formalize the schema, and tighten the close checklist before adding more software.
+Buy a fuller revenue-ops platform when the bottleneck is monitoring, connector coverage, and cross-team workflow.
+If the real pain is getting partner statements into a stable ledger, add an extraction layer; if neither problem is large enough yet, keep the spreadsheet, formalize the schema, and tighten the close checklist before adding more software.

 Extract invoice data to Excel with natural language prompts